u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing/unsubscriptions.rst

 .. image:: unsubscriptions/blacklist-feature.png
    :align: center
-   :alt: View of the blacklist feature in the Settings page of the Odoo Email Marketing app.
+   :alt: View of the blacklist feature in the Settings page of the Thrive Bureau ERP Email Marketing app.

 With that feature activated, an *Unsubscribe* link appears in mailings.
-If a recipient clicks that link, Odoo reveals a :guilabel:`Unsubscriptions` page, where they can directly manage their subscriptions.
+If a recipient clicks that link, Thrive Bureau ERP reveals a :guilabel:`Unsubscriptions` page, where they can directly manage their subscriptions.

 .. note::